nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 # AI Integration

+This article describes how to configure SmartGit to integrate to supported AI Services, and to tailor tokenization and prompting to suit the needs of your organization and repository.

-> #### Note
+#### Note
->
-> The AI integration is experimental in version 25.1 and may change in future updates.
+> AI integration in SmartGit is experimental in version 25.1 and may change in future updates.
->
-> - Version 25.1.024: Dedicated error dialog in case of problems and some fixes
-> - Version 25.1.021: Commit Message Rewording and some Generation fixes
-> - Version 25.1.019: Mistral support and some fixes
-> - Version 25.1.015: Support for `promptFile` and some bugfixes
-> - Version 25.1.013: Revised Git configuration, additional interaction modes and options.
-> - Version 25.1.012: GitHub LLM support, Root URLs changed(!), improved error processing, improved default prompt (mainly for `gpt-4o-mini`).
-> - Version 25.1.010: Initial versions

 ## Supported Services